All Episodes

 Okay, what color shirt is he wearing?

-Yeah, what color shirt did he have on?
+What color shirt did he have on?

-I don't know, white, I think.
+I don't know white, I think.

-He's a tall probably six probably six four.
+He's a tall, probably six four.

-Do we know where in the building first floor?
+Do we know we're in the building?

 Do we know where on the first floor that he is now?